 Brace yourselves! –– here’s a list (Hey, you asked, right?)

-- It’s focused –– This is a book about crowdfunding for filmmakers by a crowdfunder and a filmmaker.
+- It’s still focused –– This is a book about crowdfunding for filmmakers by a crowdfunder and a filmmaker.

-- It’s teeming with examples –– Filmmakers learn crowdfunding from real life success stories that will inspire them to be as creative with their campaign as they are with their films.
+- It’s teeming with new examples –– Filmmakers learn crowdfunding from real life success stories that will inspire them to be as creative with their campaign as they are with their films.

 Okay, that’s cool, but is it just for filmmakers?